lorenzoliuzzo/stern-gerlach-presentation/notes.md

 - We also define the adjoint operator, which is the conjugate transpose of the matrix O_ij.
 This acts on the bra, which can be thought as a row vector state.

-## QM Operators & Observables
+### QM Operators & Observables
+[TODO]
 We associate every observable, like i.e. momentum or energy, with a specific type of operator.

 In QM the process of measure of an observable is profound: possible results of a measurement of the system are associated with exclusive and exaustive states which constitutes an orthonormal basis, and the results of the measurement is the associated eigenvalue λi in which the system as collapsed to​,